 The impact of online theft and fraud on wellbeing

-While cyber attacks primarily target a person’s financial assets, the repercussions can extend much further, and Mona emphasises the severe emotional toll that scams, identity theft and fraud can take.
+While cyber attacks primarily target a person’s financial assets, the repercussions can extend much further, including the severe emotional toll that scams, identity theft and fraud can take.

-With cybercrime and scams escalating, it’s important for victims to understand that they are not at fault, Mona adds, pointing out that “the tricks these people are using are increasingly clever and sophisticated, which means anyone can fall victim to a scam.”
+With cybercrime and scams escalating, it’s important for victims to understand that they are not at fault.
+The tricks are increasingly clever and sophisticated, which means anyone can fall victim to a scam.

 Practical tips to help you stay safe online